Debit Mastercard: Romania

 In Romania the Debit Mastercard is one of the two popular options of debit cards - the other one being Visa Debit.

 United Kingdom

 In the United Kingdom, the Debit Mastercard operates alongside Mastercard's established Maestro debit card scheme, which previously were the only debit cards provided by Mastercard.
 However, almost all providers have switched to issuing Debit Mastercard instead, as the previous Maestro debit cards are not accepted as widely worldwide, unlike the Debit Mastercard which is accepted worldwide wherever Mastercard is accepted.
 Although, currently, the Maestro scheme still remains in place.
-The main issuers of Debit Mastercard are Clydesdale Bank (incorporating Yorkshire Bank), Danske Bank, Virgin Money, Metro Bank, Monzo Bank, Santander UK, Starling Bank, Chase UK, and Thinkmoney.
+The main issuers of Debit Mastercard are Virgin Money (incorporating Clydesdale Bank and Yorkshire Bank), Danske Bank, Metro Bank, Monzo Bank, Santander UK, Starling Bank, Chase UK, and Thinkmoney.
 First Direct began switching existing customers to Debit Mastercard from Visa in 2021.

 NatWest Group began switching existing customers to and providing new customers with a Debit Mastercard in 2022.

 The Debit Mastercard is a competitor to the Visa Debit cards provided by Visa Inc.